-Unlike the SIGNON command, CHANGE PASSWORD does not depend upon the principal facility, so it can be issued when the facility is an APPC session.
+Unlike the SIGNON command, CHANGE PASSWORD does not depend upon the principal facility, therefore it can be issued in non-terminal environments such as Web applications and APPC sessions.

 Attention: You should clear the password fields on the EXEC CICS commands that have a password option as soon as possible after use.
 This is to ensure that passwords are not revealed in system or transaction dumps.